The Sword of Shannara: Background

-Disguised by Allanon, Flick infiltrates the enemy camp and rescues the captive Elven King, Eventine Elessedil; at the same time, in Kern, Menion saves a woman named Shirl Ravenlock and falls in love with her.
+After being captured by gnomes, Shea is rescued by the one-handed thief Panamon Creel and his mute Troll companion Keltset Mallicos.
+Journeying to the Northland, they reach the Skull Kingdom and pursue the insane Gnome deserter Orl Fane, who has carried the Sword of Shannara.
+Meanwhile, a disguised Flick infiltrates an enemy camp and rescues the captive Elven King, Eventine Elessedil; at the same time, in Kern, Menion saves a woman named Shirl Ravenlock and makes love to her.
 They organize an evacuation of Kern before the Northland army reaches the city.

 Balinor returns to Tyrsis to activate the Border Legion only to find that it has been disbanded.
-Balinor is then imprisoned by his insane brother Palance Buckhannah, who has taken control of Callahorn's rule.
-His advisor, Stenmin, has driven Palance insane with drugs, making him his pawn.
-With help from Menion, Balinor escapes and confronts both Palance and Stenmin.
-Practically cornered, Stenmin stabs Palance as a distraction and flees.
+Balinor is then imprisoned by his brother Palance Buckhannah, who has taken control of Callahorn's rule.
+His advisor, Stenmin, has driven Palance mad with poisoned food, making him his pawn.
+With help from Menion, Balinor escapes and confronts Palance and Stenmin.
+Cornered, Stenmin kills Palance as a distraction and flees.
+Now commanded by Balinor, Callahorn's reformed Border Legion marches out of Tyrsis and engages the Northland army at the Mermiddon River, killing many Northlanders before being forced to pull back; the Border Legion retreats to Tyrsis and makes preparations for defense.

-Now commanded by Balinor, Callahorn's reformed Border Legion marches out of Tyrsis and engages the Northland army at the Mermiddon River, killing many Northlanders before being forced to pull back; the Border Legion retreats to Tyrsis and make preparations for defense.
-During the siege of Tyrsis, Hendel and Menion come upon Stenmin and some of his supporters.
-Hendel is killed, but Menion kills Stenmin.
+During the siege of Tyrsis, Hendel and Menion come upon Stenmin and some of his supporters in an underground passage.
+Hendel is killed, but Menion kills Stenmin and closes the passage.
 After three days, the Border Legion is beaten back from the Outer Wall of Tyrsis as a result of treachery—the wall falls when the traitors destroy the locks on the main gate, jamming it open.
 At the defenders' last stand on the Bridge of Sendic, the Northlanders abruptly break and run.

-In the Northland

-After being captured by gnomes, Shea is rescued by the one-handed thief Panamon Creel and his mute Troll companion Keltset Mallicos.
-Journeying to the Northland, they reach the Skull Kingdom, where the insane Gnome deserter Orl Fane has carried the Sword of Shannara.

-Infiltrating the Warlock Lord's fortress in the Skull Mountain, Shea reaches the sword and unsheathes it.
-He learns about its true power, the ability to confront those with the truth about their lives.
-The Warlock Lord materializes and tries to destroy Shea, but the youth stands his ground and confronts his enemy with the sword.
-Although immune to physical weapons, the Warlock Lord vanishes after being forced to confront the truth about himself: he had deluded himself into believing that he is immortal, but this is impossible.
-The Sword forces him to confront this paradox, and it kills him.
+Infiltrating the Warlock Lord's fortress in the Skull Mountain, Shea seizes the sword and learns of its true power: those touched by it are confronted with the truth about their lives.
+The Warlock Lord materializes and tries to destroy Shea.
+Although immune to physical weapons, the Warlock Lord is subjected to the sword's power and forced to confront the truth about himself: he had deluded himself into believing that he is immortal, but this is impossible.
+Faced with this paradox, the Warlock Lord is destroyed.

-Keltset sacrifices himself to save his companions during the Skull Kingdom's destruction.
+Without its master, the Skull Kingdom crumbles, during which Keltset sacrifices himself to save his companions.
 In the south, the Northland army retreats after the Warlock Lord's downfall.
-Allanon saves Shea's life and reveals himself as Bremen's centuries-old son, before disappearing to the Druid Sleep.
-Peace returns to the Four Lands.
+Allanon saves Shea's life and reveals himself as Bremen's centuries-old son.
+Shea reunites with his companions in Tyrsis as peace returns to the Four Lands.
 Balinor takes up his country's rule, while Dayel and Durin return to the Westland, and Menion returns to Leah with Shirl.
 Shea and Flick reunite and return to Shady Vale.